open-runtimes/examples/dotnet/SendMessageFunction/README.md

 ### Executing the function without the Appwrite Console

-After you have created built the code with the command above, run the following up command to start a server to listen to your request on your local host.
+After you have built the code with the command above, run the following up command to start a server to listen to your request on your local host.
 ```
 docker run --rm --interactive --tty \
   -p 3000:3000 \